earthastronaut/latbin/README.md

 ## Basic Example

-This example shows two data sets which have various lengths but both have two dimensions.
-We create an A2 (aka honeycomb) lattice which we histogram both data sets onto.
-Then we can make comparisons (e.g. by subtraction) of the two and analyze the result.
+This example shows how to take a normal data set and histogram the data onto an A2 (aka honeycomb) lattice using latbin.

 ```python
 import latbin